-In the early days the pig was fed with food scraps, and late it became a sideline to the dairy industry.
-In order to utilize the products from butter and cheese manufacture, the pig was fed the left over skim milk and whey.
-The pig’s diet was next extending to include home grain, which allowed the industry to further expand.
-And the advanced feed devices and water fountains are used to meet the expanding for professionalization.
+In the early days, the pig was fed with food scraps, and later it became a sideline to the dairy industry.
+In order to utilize the products from butter and cheese manufacture, the pig was fed the leftover skim milk and whey.
+The pig’s diet was next extended to include home grain, which allowed the industry to further expand.
+Advanced feed devices and water fountains are used to meet the expansion for professionalization.

 There are many and varied ways to raise pigs in Australia.
-Farmers use different combination of housing for their pigs depending on their individual farm setup.
-Usually there are complete pig equipments in the pig house other than the advanced feed and water devices.
+Farmers use different combinations of housing for their pigs depending on their individual farm setup.
+Usually, there are complete pig equipment in the pig house other than the advanced feed and water devices.

-Sow stall and farrowing crates are two common devices use in today pig farming.
-The pregnancy pig is confined in the sow stall to make it easier for stock people to individually supervise and examine pigs and feed/water them.
-Pregnancy pig is moved to farrowing crates when giving birth to piglets and it is to reduce the trampling and crushing of piglets by the sow by forcing the sow lie down slowly and carefully.
-And the ventilating-cooling devices and heating devices are also necessary for high pig production quality.
+Sow stall and farrowing crates are two common devices used in today’s pig farming.
+The pregnant pig is confined in the sow stall to make it easier for stock people to individually supervise and examine pigs and feed/water them.
+Pregnancy pig is moved to farrowing crates when giving birth to piglets and it is to reduce the trampling and crushing of piglets by the sow by forcing the sow to lie down slowly and carefully.
+Ventilating-cooling devices and heating devices are also necessary for high pig production quality.

-The Australia pork industry has spent millions of dollars on research into how best to house pigs at various stages of growth.
-These research results have contributed to standards for housing pigs internationally and have shown that the Australian pig industry is dedicated to pig welfare, environment stewardship and to the education of stock persons who handle the pigs.
+The Australian pork industry has spent millions of dollars on research into how best to house pigs at various stages of growth.
+These research results have contributed to standards for housing pigs internationally and have shown that the Australian pig industry is dedicated to pig welfare, environment stewardship, and to the education of stock persons who handle the pigs.

-Farrowing crates are not the same thing as sow stall.
-When the sow give birth to the piglets, it is moved to a farrowing crates to prevent the sow from being able to get away from its piglets and to reduce the trampling and crushing of piglets by the sow by forcing the sow to lie down slowly and carefully due to the tiny dimension of the crate.
+Farrowing crates are not the same thing as sow stalls.
+When the sow gives birth to the piglets, it is moved to a farrowing crate to prevent the sow from being able to get away from its piglets and to reduce the trampling and crushing of piglets by the sow by forcing the sow to lie down slowly and carefully due to the tiny dimension of the crate.